avermeulen/object-oriented-programming-introduction/README.md

 A Class is thus a container or 'unit' that can contain data and functions it can choose which methods and data it expose to users of the Class instance or Object.
 This allows software developers to create maintainable software components of which they can change in internals without affecting the users of these Classes directly.

+## Using TypeScript

+I am using TypeScript to explere Object Oriented programming.

+### Install it like this

+### Read more

+You can learn more about using Classes in TypeScript [here](https://www.typescriptlang.org/docs/handbook/classes.html).

 ## Exploring Object Orientation further

 Object Orientation can be used to Encapsulate details of software components into classes to explore that further we will use a Toll Road Kiosk.
 At a toll road kiosk vehicles pays to use a piece of road, this money is then used to maintain this piece of road.
 In South Africa toll roads are called a Toll Plaza, they are scattered across across South Africa - two examples of those are the **Huguenote Toll Plaza** and the **Grasmere Toll Plaza**.